Can Transformers Learn Optimal Filtering for Unknown Systems?: Experiments

 \section{Experiments}

 In this section, we present the experimental results for the transformer-based \MF in different scenarios.
-In each scenario, during the training, we fix the number of source systems $M=20000$ and training trajectory length $T^{tr} = 50$.
+In each scenario, during the training, we fix the number of source systems $M=20000$ and training trajectory length $T = 50$.
 To evaluate the performance of \MF on different unseen test systems, for each experimental setup, we randomly generate $N = 1000$ systems and record the prediction error $\norm{\vyhat_t - \vy_t}$ over trajectories each with length $T = 50$, where $\vyhat_t$ denotes the prediction for $\vy_t$.
 We use GPT-2 \cite{radford2019language} architecture with 12 layers, 8 attention heads and 256 embedding dimensions.
 In each experimental setup, the transformer model is trained for $10000$ training steps with batch size $64$.
 The $\ell_2$-norm is selected as the training loss function.
+The code we use to produce the figures and execute our algorithm can be accessed at~\url{https://github.com/haldunbalim/Meta-Output-Predictor}